nabetse00/MessinaOne_Code-Quest-2024/cross-chain-arbitrage-bot/README.md

-# Cross-Chain Arbitrage Bot
+# Cross-Chain Utility and Value Creation

-## Timeline: 11-NOV until 1-DEC
+## Timeline: 11-NOV until 22-DEC 5pm EST

 ## Description:
-Build a bot that continuously monitors between at least 2 different blockchains (Algorand, Ethereum, Avalanche, Base, Binance Smart Chain, etc.) for arbitrage opportunities.
-The bot should be able to buy low on one chain and sell high on another chain, leveraging the Messina SDK for cross-chain transactions.
-Keep in mind to account for things like bridge fees / transaction fees / price impact etc
+Build a tool that expands on the cross chain token bridge transfer of Bounty 1.
+Create a cross chain value producing transation sequence between at least 2 different blockchains (Algorand, Ethereum, Avalanche, Base, Binance Smart Chain, etc.) that produces value.
+Leveraging the Messina SDK for cross-chain transactions, you can think of Arbitrage Trading, Stablecoin Swapping, Yield Optimizing, or Token Staking.
+Keep in mind to account for things like protocol fees / transaction fees / price impact etc.

+Be creative!

 ### Requirements:
 Use the Messina SDK to initiate token transfers between networks Must be written in JavaScript or TypeScript
-Monitor prices across multiple chains for arbitrage opportunities.
 You could use the Messina One API or other sources like dex screener or derive it yourself directly on chain.
-Execute buy/sell  trades through the any SDK of your choice e.g (Uniswap SDK or Rayidum SDK etc to take advantage of price differences.
+Execute potential buy/sell trades through any SDK of your choice e.g (Uniswap SDK or Raydium SDK etc to take advantage of price differences)
-Provide an alert or reporting system to notify users of profits and trade activity e.g (simply printing out a response on the command would suffice)
+Provide an alert or reporting mechanisms to notify users of events or activities. (simply printing out a response on the command would suffice)

 ### Skills: JavaScript, Messina SDK, market analysis, API integration